 NUR 687.
 RESEARCH PROJECT.
 Directed research study of a topic selected to meet the particular needs and interests of the students.
-Three theory hours per week.
+Students will earn either credit or no credit.
 Prerequisites: NUR 601, 606.
-1-3
+One credit hour per semester up to a maximum of 3 credit hours.